UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Intervention Being Tested

-Students receiving the intervention learn about the brain’s ability to restructure itself as a result of effort and changing problem solving strategies, and the implications for students’ potential to become more intelligent through study and practice.
+Students receiving the intervention learn about how the brain grows new connections between neurons as a result of effort and improved problem solving strategies, and the implications for students’ potential to become more intelligent through study and practice.
 Students also learn about how other students want to do well in school so they can have a career they enjoy and make a positive contribution to the world.
 Students internalize these messages through a series of writing exercises, in which they summarize what they’ve learned and advise a discouraged peer or future students using this knowledge.
 Students receive the intervention in two separate online sessions, which take about an hour to complete altogether.

 Researchers will compare the academic outcomes of a group of 9th graders who receive the mindset program with those who received a “placebo” (in this case, an identical online program that does not teach students about mindsets).
 The study is a double blind randomized control trial—the “gold standard” in scientific research.
 Because they are randomly assigned, the two groups should be identical in all characteristics.
 This means that any difference observed in outcomes between the treatment and control groups can be attributed to the program itself.
 Analyses will compare course grades, pass rates, retention, absences, disciplinary incidents, school dropout, and 10th grade course selection.